 It is their job to take the views of the class and report back to the other leaders at designated meetings.

 “As part of being a digital leader, junior children get the chance to take part in intergenerational projects based in and around Portishead and neighbouring towns.
 Here is an example of their hard work from last year.”

 We have an e-safety group including parents and other carers from both schools.
-The committee wanted to highlight some very useful e-safety resources available for parents and hope you will explore some of the following sites:
+The committee wanted to highlight some very useful e-safety resources available for parents and hope you will explore some of the sites in the information below:

 E-safety newsletters can be found following this link to the newsletter section.